quicwg/base-drafts/draft-ietf-quic-transport.md

 frames, which carry control information and application data between endpoints.
 QUIC authenticates the entirety of each packet and encrypts as much of each packet as is practical.
-QUIC packets are carried in UDP datagrams ({{!UDP=RFC0768}}) to better facilitate deployment in existing systems and networks.
+QUIC packets are carried in UDP datagrams
+{{!UDP=RFC0768}} to better facilitate deployment in existing systems and networks.

 Application protocols exchange information over a QUIC connection via streams, which are ordered sequences of bytes.
-Two types of stream can be created: bidirectional streams, which allow both endpoints to send data; and unidirectional streams, which allow a single endpoint to send data.
+Two types of streams can be created: bidirectional streams, which allow both endpoints to send data; and unidirectional streams, which allow a single endpoint to send data.
 A credit-based scheme is used to limit stream creation and to bound the amount of